WSU-SEAL/misogynistic-rubric/Misogynistic texts classification/Dominance.md

-**Definition: To preserve mail control, protect male interest and to exclude women from conversation **
+**Definition: To preserve mail control, protect male interest and to exclude women from conversation.**

 > Example: Speaker 1: What made you abandon your roots of shopping and join the dark side?
     Speaker 2: My roots of shopping? :-p